Catoverflow/dst-server/readme.md

 Change the permission for mounted config and save files.

-> There should be a better way to do this but I don't know how
+> There should be a better way to do this but I don't know how. `steam` user is preset in steamcmd, which may have different uid to host user, and to simplify the running process I move the download part to buildtime, runtime uid is also unknown here

 ~~~~shell
 chmod -R 777 ./MyDediServer